 Instructions

 - Place potatoes in a large pot and fill with cool water.
 Add 1 teaspoon salt.
 Bring to a boil over medium heat.
 Reduce and simmer until very tender.
 The potatoes should fall apart when pierced with a fork or knife.
 Drain very well.
-Place drained potatoes back on the stove over medium low heat for 2-3 minutes to finish cooking any moisture out.
-Stir often so they don’t burn to the bottom of the pan.
+Place drained potatoes back on the stove over medium-low heat for 2-3 minutes to finish cooking any moisture out.
+Stir often so they don't burn to the bottom of the pan.

 - Mash potatoes very well with a handheld potato masher.
-Add 1/2 teaspoon salt, butter, cream, pepper, Parmesan and cheddar; stirring well to combine.
+Add 1/2 teaspoon salt, butter, cream, pepper, Parmesan, and cheddar, stirring well to combine.
 Let mixture cool for 5-7 minutes.

-- Quickly stir in the egg yolks mixing just until combined.
-Don’t overdo it.
+- Quickly stir in the egg yolks, mixing just until combined.
+Don't overdo it.

-- Refrigerate for 30 minutes.
+- Refrigerate or freeze for 30 minutes.

 - Preheat oven to 425 degrees.
 Beat egg and water until combined.
 Lightly brush over the potatoes.
 Bake for 18-20 minutes or until golden brown.
 Garnish with grated parmesan and chives.